AliDiaa0/StupidPlayer1.0/README.md

 # StupidPlayer1.0
-A stupid media player with very limited powers and features (Windows-only).
+A stupid audio player with very limited powers and features (Windows-only).
 Only WAV is supported.

 This application is made by Ali Diaa, please don't copy and paste the source code and say it's your own work, stealing people's work isn't nice.